Expectations of Weather and Manatees

 "Get up early to go see the Manatees! " "First light is the best time"!
 "Manatee season November 15th thru March 31st" !
 All of these statements are from the late 1980"s verbiage when Swim With The Manatee programs all started.
-In the late 80's. when we only had a hand full of manatees located in Florida, these statements were true.
+In the late 80's, when we only had a handful of manatees located in Florida, these statements were true.
 But now that we have over 6000 West Indian and Florida Manatees combined, all over Florida, things have changed.

-1. Manatees roam at all hours of the days so our tour times are set for our manatee guest!
+1. Manatees roam at all hours of the day so our tour times are set for our manatee guests!

 2. You do not have to go out at first light to find manatees, they roam all day!

 3. Since we have resident manatees here all year, there is no so called "Manatee Season" since we "Swim With Manatees" every day.
 Those dates listed on travelers blogs and websites are the dates that volunteers and local officials (USFWS) display floating markers for manatee sanctuaries so manatees can rest during the "Great Manatee Migration period, mid October through late April, based on water temps.
 You may "See More" manatees during the dates stated above but the interaction is still the same all year.

 STORM FRONT COMING TOMORROW?